 - Conduct research, produce reports, and recommend changes in human resources practices.

-- A three–year diploma or recognized degree from an accredited institution, and/or Mature Student Status (age 19 or older) with 3 to 5 years related work experience including references.
+- A three–year diploma; or a recognized degree from an accredited institution; and/or Mature Student Status (age 19 or older) with 3 to 5 years related work experience including references.
 Consistent with Academic Policy, graduates of the three–year Business Administration – Human Resources (BHR) diploma program are not eligible for this graduate certificate program.

 - English proficiency at the college level.

 - In the event of oversubscription, applicants will be selected on the basis of a College orientation session during which a written questionnaire will be administered.
 Both content and written communication skills will be assessed and, along with academic achievement, these will form the basis for selection.
 Note that admission to the co–op program is highly competitive.